USCGC Bitt: History

 Bitt was one of fifteen steel-hulled icebreaking small harbor tugs that were put into service in the 1960s to replace 64 foot wooden-hulled harbor tugs that the Coast Guard had used since the 1940s.
-She was initially homeported at Bellingham, Washington where her duties included law enforcement and SAR as well as ice operations.
-On 5 January 1969 she assisted in the evacuation of a stranded person near the Nooksack River when a dike broke.
-On 29 July 1969 she towed the disabled fishing vessel Jet Stream to safety from Admiralty Inlet.
-On 20 October 1975 she rescued two persons from a capsized sailboat.
+She was initially homeported at Bellingham, Washington where her duties included law enforcement, SAR, and ice operations.
+On 5 January 1969, she assisted in evacuating a stranded person near the Nooksack River when a dike broke.
+On 29 July 1969, she towed the disabled fishing vessel Jet Stream to safety from Admiralty Inlet.
+On 20 October 1975, she rescued two persons from a capsized sailboat.
 She transferred to Valdez, Alaska in 1978.
 She was decommissioned in October 1982 and transferred to the National Science Foundation for use as the Research Vessel Clifford A. Barnes.
-After serving through an agreement with the University of Washington School of Oceanography research facilities at Seattle, Washington, the vessel was decommissioned by the University of Washington at the end of 2018.
-She was purchased at auction by a civilian couple in 2019 who renamed her back to Bitt.
+After serving through an agreement with the University of Washington School of Oceanography research facilities in Seattle, Washington, the University of Washington decommissioned the vessel at the end of 2018.
+She was purchased at auction by a civilian couple in 2019, who renamed her back to Bitt.
 The couple currently live aboard her with their child in Northern California.